 Step Two:

-Optional: Simmer the sauce in a pan over a low to medium heat.
-Stir constantly until the sugar has dissolved and the sauce is thick enough to coat the back of a spoon.
+Optional: I like to simmer the sauce in a pan over a low to medium heat, stirring constantly until the sugar has dissolved and the sauce is thick enough to coat the back of a spoon.

 My Top Tips